Due to the vast amount of models and tools available we have chosen to divide them into the following categories.

 HYSPLIT links to current NOAA weather forecasts to project plume dispersion and downwind concentrations from fires or a variety of other sources, within the next 48 hours.
 The model can be downloaded to a PC or run interactively on the Air Resources Laboratory’s READY website.

 VSmoke is a detailed planning tool that estimates downwind concentrations of particulate matter at 31 fixed distances, and how far and how well a person may see through the smoke plume at each distance.

 VSmoke-Web is a user-friendly tool which produces smoke plume overlays on a map or satellite image that represent expected downwind concentrations of particulate matter relative to the Air Quality Index and potential health impacts.

 FARSITE is a fire behavior and fire growth simulator that incorporates both spatial and temporal information on topography, fuels, and weather.
-Click here to access the installation program and accompanying files.
-Click here for FARSITE training PowerPoint Presentations, downloads, and lessons.
+FARSITE4 is no longer supported or available, and FlamMap6 now includes FARSITE.